vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking.md

-Cilium is a powerful CNI-plugin that uses [BPF](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) to make routing decisions in a highly-performant manner.
+Cilium is a powerful CNI-plugin that uses [BPF](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) to make routing decisions in a highly performant manner.
 Cilium has replaced kube-proxy, which facilitates services, for it's own eBPF implementation.
 This makes service routing decisions O(1) rather than the time complexity it takes to traverse many IPtables chain rules.